News in times of Corona

 Depending on the number of volunteers or guests that are here, sometimes you will have your own room and sometimes you will have a shared room.

-We have 2 outhouses and we process our own humanure.
+We process our own humanure.

 You may be thinking that all this sounds quite primitive, and it is in many ways but it is also all more sustainable and kind to the earth.
 We take seriously doing things the old ways, which often means doing them slower and with more work.
 But again, we also gain more reward, connection, muscles and spiritual growth.

 We Speak english, german and ukrainian.
 Almost no one locally speaks english but they almost all speak russian.
 Learning the local language is a sign of respect and essential part of any stay in another country especially to be accepted by the locals.
 It would be best that you learn some basic ukrainian phrases (hello, please, thank you etc.) and familiarize yourself with the pronunciation of the cyrillic alphabet before coming.
 If you stay more than 2 weeks it is also important you keep wanting to learn ukrainian especially for your own independence.

 It is part of the culture here that people stand closely and speak loudly, even aggressively from your perspective.
 They do this even when they tell you how much they like your cheese.
 They cut in line, drink a lot, burn their trash, are frequently late or don't show up at all and don't often smile and if they do, you really earned it.
 It is a hard culture but it is also a beautiful one if you can push through the differences and your own prejudices to see and experience that beauty.
 People are also immensely community minded, generous, truly helpful and sharing in ways they never are in the capitalist consumptive ‘developed’ countries.
 They cook you food and bring it over, bring you corn, apples and food scraps for your animals and say hello to you when they walk down the street.